appleseedhq/appleseed/sandbox/samples/cpp/README.md

         -DAPPLESEED_DEPS_STAGE_DIR=C:\appleseed-deps\stage\vc14 ^
         ..

-Open the Visual Studio solution file (.sln file) that was generated in build and build the plugin in the configuration of your choice (Debug or Release).
+Open the Visual Studio solution file (.sln file) that was generated in `build\` and build the plugin in the configuration of your choice (Debug or Release).

-Compiling the Plugins On Linux
+Compiling the Plugins on Linux
 ------------------------------

-The following instructions assume that:

-  - You are using the prebuild linux dependencies that can be found [here](https://github.com/appleseedhq/prebuilt-linux-deps)
+The following instructions assume that you are using the prebuilt Linux dependencies that can be found [here](https://github.com/appleseedhq/prebuilt-linux-deps).

 Make sure to adapt them as required.